thetardigrades/SolanaGameServer/README.md

 # FAQ
 ## How do I request features?
-Make an Issue.
+Make an Issue or a pull request.
 Issues with offered eng-assistance are prioritized.
+If you want specific features, you can 'vote' for them by mkaing an issue (lower ranking) or adding them directly to feature_requests.md.

+## Contributor agreement
+Contributions are welcome.
+TLS maintains perpetual license to use any code submitted to the codebase in perpetuity under the existing license.

+If your legal department requires more info or formalization, contact me.

 ## What's the devnet address?
 Not launched yet.